£259m bid - but will Mbappe move to Saudi Arabia?

 Mbappe, who joined PSG in 2017, initially on loan from Monaco before a 180m euro (£166m) move, has scored 212 goals in 260 games.

-Despite plenty of domestic success and creating a strikeforce of three of the world's biggest stars in Mbappe, Neymar and Lionel Messi, the Qatari-owned club have failed to achieve their ultimate goal of winning the Champions League.
+Despite plenty of domestic success and the creation of a strikeforce including three of the world's biggest stars in Mbappe, Neymar and Lionel Messi, the Qatari-owned club have failed to achieve their ultimate goal of winning the Champions League.

 Mbappe has a contract until June 2024, but last month it was revealed he had told the club he will stay this season but will not extend his deal.

-The fallout has become bitter, with PSG leaving him out of their pre-season tour to Japan.
+The fallout has become bitter, with PSG leaving him out of their pre-season tour of Japan and South Korea.

 PSG chairman Nasser Al-Khelaifi has made clear his determination to take a tough stance and there have been suggestions Mbappe will not be selected for an entire year if he refuses to break the current deadlock.